tardate/LittleArduinoProjects/Equipment/NLB/FlashforgeCreatorPro2/README.md

 See the [Creator Pro 2 User Guide](./assets/creator-pro-2.pdf).

+### Workflow

-The starter training introduced the basic process:
+The [starter training](./assets/makeit-3d-printing-starter-session-2024-09-01.pdf) introduced the basic process:

 * using [TinkerCAD](https://www.tinkercad.com/) to make a 3D model
 * export to STL